telliott99/MyUnix/server/apache.rst

-.. _server5:
+.. _apache:

 #############
 Apache server
 #############

 In this chapter, we will set up an Apache server (2.4) and get it configured for running scripts through the ``cgi-bin`` (common gateway interface) mechanism.
-I made note of all my old blog posts about this in the first chapter on :ref:`Linux<server1>`, but working through them, I realize that a lot of that stuff wasn't necessary, so we'll try to do a minimal installation.
+I made note of all my old blog posts about this in the first chapter on :ref:`Linux<virtual-machine>`, but working through them, I realize that a lot of that stuff wasn't necessary, so we'll try to do a minimal installation.

 Of the installs mentioned in those posts, one set that I haven't yet done is